by Attorney William Bronchick

 -Any loans or business between series should be properly documented.

--Each series should file a “dba” in each state and/or county where it owns property, for example, “ABC, LLC – Series II”
+-Each series should file a “dba” in each state and/or county where it owns the property, for example, “ABC, LLC – Series II”

 -Keep the assets and operations of each series separate from the other series.